 In the end, I decided to ignore this last text.
 To solve this hurt, this misunderstanding, was not something a few words in a text could address.
 Nor would any text I could tap out convey the right tone, address her hurt, or even begin to solve anything.

 Relationship pain.
 We all know it intimately.
 Have felt is slicing us to shreds.

 I tried not to take it personally, but as the day wore on, it would creep into my thoughts and I could hear the words of my mind defending myself and this other person or two she had accused.
 At least I was not alone, I had other bad company to hang my head with.

 The next morning while my husband is shaving, we are having our morning talk.
 Connecting over morning rituals in a warm steamy bathroom.
 We briefly talk about the texts and where this person was coming from.

 I knew he was right.
+Dealing with difficult relationships requires a stepping back.
 I felt his wisdom as he rinsed the white cream from his blue razor and patted his face with the towel.
 For when I stepped away from myself and tried to pick up her eyeglasses that she wears and see the world through her eyes, I could see where she was coming from.
 I could see the pain she has been carrying for years, could hear the lies she has been believing for years.